1. Be a Role Model

 First things first, being an active parent will naturally encourage your child to be active themselves.
 Plus, it means that you can take part in things together and encourage each other to stay active!

+If you’ve with doing PE with Joe on You Tube now it is time get them outside with some inspiring free excerise.
 Events such as free running initiatives for children take place regularly all over the country.
-GO Run For Fun, for example, partners with primary schools to tackle inactivity in children, and encourages them to have fun whilst running.
+For example GO Run For Fun partners with primary schools to tackle inactivity in children, and encourages them to have fun whilst running.
 This is a great opportunity for children to meet new friends and enjoy themselves.
-Check out if they are coming to a school near you here.

 Getting into nature is a brilliant way to encourage kids to be active because it demands you to be active.
 Whether it’s taking a walk along the beach, looking for wildlife in the woodland, or paddling in the rivers, all these activities will help to get your child interested in the outdoors and encourage them to get active.